ariebovenberg/ariebovenberg.github.io/_posts/2021-12-27-is-your-python-code-vulnerable-to-log-injection.md

 - That log messages are passed through a user-defined function or logging filter which adds a `context` argument.

-In this case get an error like this:
+In this case we get an error like this:

 ```log
 --- Logging error ---